We are immensely grateful to Martyn Monks for all his hard work on this.

 Support equipment such as Public Address systems and signage.

-As you appreciate, we are looking to make the process of moving of this type of equipment to and from XXXXXX as simple as possible for our members who do not normally get paid for attending these events.
-We would therefore appreciate any advice that your department can provide on what documentation we would require to import and export such equipment into XXXXXX and any restrictions that exist on the equipment listed above.’
+As you appreciate, we are looking to make the process of moving of this type of equipment to and from (country) as simple as possible for our members who do not normally get paid for attending these events.
+We would therefore appreciate any advice that your department can provide on what documentation we would require to import and export such equipment into (country) and any restrictions that exist on the equipment listed above.”

-We have received replies from the different authorities and the initial responses are summarised in documents included on the Association website.
-As we receive more information, we will issue updates on the Association’s website.
+We have received replies from the different authorities and the initial responses are summarised in documents included below.
+As we recieve more information this will be uploaded.